 The botanical name of lemon myrtle is backhousia citriodora.
 It is a rainforest tree that can grow up to 8 metres high and is endemic in Queensland.
-Other names used for lemon myrtle include sweet verbana, lemon scented verbana, and lemon scented backhousia.
-Young lemon myrtles are commonly found in parts of Queensland especially in Brisbane suburbs where they are used as decorative bushes.
+Other names used for lemon myrtle include sweet verbena, lemon scented verbena, and lemon scented backhousia.
+Young lemon myrtles are commonly found in parts of Queensland, especially in Brisbane suburbs where they are used as decorative bushes.
 They are cultivated for the delicate lemon scent and their lovely white flowers.
 They are grown commercially for their high citral (lemon oil) content using a steam distillation extraction process.
-The oil is used in various cleaning and cooking and skin care.
+The oil is used in cleaning and cooking and skin care.

-There is a high concentration of citral in the leaves of lemon myrtle and comprises 90-98% of the essential oils.
+There is a high concentration of citral in the leaves of lemon myrtle which comprise 90-98% of the essential oils.
 Some of the health benefits of citral include:

-- It is an anti-fungal and antin-microbial agent.
+- It is an antifungal and antimicrobial agent.